dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 # Breaking Changes

-We take compatibility in the .NET Framework and .NET Core extremely seriously.
+We take compatibility in .NET Framework and .NET Core extremely seriously.

-Although .NET Core can be deployed app local, we are engineering it such that portable libraries can target it and still run on the full desktop framework as well.
-This means that the behavior of the full .NET Framework constrains the implementation of any overlapping API in .NET Core.
+Although .NET Core can be deployed app local, we are engineering it such that portable libraries can target it and still run on .NET Framework as well.
+This means that the behavior of .NET Framework can constrain the implementation of any overlapping APIs in .NET Core.

 Below is a summary of some documentation we have internally about what kinds of things constitute breaking changes, how we categorize them, and how we decide what we're willing to take.

-Note that these rules only apply to API that have shipped in a previous RTM release.
-New API still under development can be modified but we are still cautious not to disrupt the ecosystem unnecessarily when prerelease API change.
+Note that these rules only apply to APIs that have shipped in a previous RTM release.
+New APIs still under development can be modified but we are still cautious not to disrupt the ecosystem unnecessarily when prerelease APIs change.

 To help triage breaking changes, we classify them in to four buckets: